Do I have to be a Shoreline Community College student to live on campus?

 Four bedroom, Two bathroom (4 person occupancy) with options on upper or lower floors for varying rates

-Are community spaces/common areas available in the building?
+What common areas are available in the building?

-Yes!
-Hang out with new and old friends in the large lobby area that includes wireless internet, high-top tables and comfy lounge chairs or go down the hall to get some studying done in the great room that includes lots of open seating and table space.
-Better yet, on a nice day, head outside and relax in the sun on the spacious patio!
+Hang out with new and old friends in the large lobby area that includes wireless internet, high-top tables and comfy lounge chairs or get some studying done in the Great Room where there is lots of open seating and table space.
+Better yet, on a nice day head outside and relax in the spacious courtyard!

 Are the apartments furnished?

-Everyone living in the building will have their own extra-long twin bed frame and mattress, wardrobe closet, desk, and desk chair.
-Every apartment has a full kitchen including a refrigerator, stove, oven and dishwasher.
-Studio units also have a two-person dining table and multi-bedroom units have a common area complete with a couch, two armchairs, and coffee table.
-Residents will be responsible for providing their own linens, towels, shower curtains, kitchenware, and television.
+very student living in the building will have their own extra-long twin bed frame and mattress, end table, wardrobe closet, desk, and desk chair.
+Every apartment has a full kitchen including a refrigerator, range oven, and dishwasher.
+Studio units also have a two-person dining table set and multi-bedroom units have a common area complete with a couch, two armchairs, media credenza, and end tables.
+Residents will be responsible for providing their own linens, towels, shower curtains, kitchenware, microwave, and television.